structs-nl/zoekintranscripties/README.md

 This repository contains the source of the "zoekintranscripties.nl" project website.
 It consists of a search index, webservices and frontend, and can be run without further dependencies.

-The site itself is discotinued in Q1 of 2025.
+## About the project

 The project was developed by us as part of the "IJsberg" project between Sept 2019 and May 2021, a national consortium led by the National Archive in the Nederlands.